ML4UWHealth/SepsisOnset_TraumaCohort/README.md

     └── supplementary/
         ├── qualified_traumatic_ICD9_Ecodes.xlsx <- Qualifying ICD-9 E codes for the trauma cohort.
         ├── TimingofSepsis_cx.png                <- Graph illustrating the timing of sepsis onset in the trauma cohort.
+        ├── sepsisdefination_timeline.png        <- Graph illustrating the definition of Posttraumatic Sepsis.